Konrad Adenauer Foundation

 The Konrad Adenauer Foundation (German: Konrad-Adenauer-Stiftung e.V.; Abbreviation: KAS) is a German political party foundation associated with but independent of the centre-right Christian Democratic Union (CDU).
 The foundation's headquarters are located in Sankt Augustin near Bonn, as well as in Berlin.
-Globally, the KAS has 78 offices and runs programs in over 100 countries.
-Its current chairman is Norbert Lammert, a former president of the German Parliament.
+Globally, the KAS has 111 foreign offices and runs programs in over 100 countries.
+Its current chairwoman is Annegret Kramp-Karrenbauer, a former Federal Minister of Defence and Minister-President of Saarland.
 It is a member of the Martens Centre, the official foundation and think tank of the European People's Party (EPP).
 In 2020, it ranked 15th amongst think tanks globally.

 In August 2024, the Konrad Adenauer Foundation was declared an undesirable organization in Russia.

 In November 2024, the Center for Studies in Social Sciences Research (CERSS) in Morocco terminated its partnership with KAS due to a politics-based disagreement.

 Establishment and mission

 The establishment of a "systematic civic-education program inspired by Christian democratic values" began being considered in 1952 by a group of CDU politicians including Bundestag president Hermann Ehlers, Robert Tillmanns, and Heinrich Krone.
 On 20 December 1955, the Society for Christian Democratic Education, which would be renamed after Chancellor Konrad Adenauer on 13 October 1964, was opened in Bonn.

 The aim of the foundation's civic education programs is, according to their official website, the "promotion of freedom and liberty, peace, and justice" through "furthering European unification, improving transatlantic relations, and deepening development cooperation".
 Their function as a think-tank and consulting agency is intended to provide citizens with a basis for political action through the research and analyses of current political trends.
 The KAS offers more than 2,500 conferences and events each year worldwide, and actively supports the political involvement and education of intellectually gifted youth through a prestigious scholarship program as well as an ongoing comprehensive seminar program.